-For the plan year beginning July 1, 2020, the innetwork individual deductible is \$400, and the family deductible is \$800.
-The out-of-network individual deductible is \$800, and the family deductible is \$1,600.
-When any one family member has paid \$250/\$500, or in the plan year beginning July 1, 2020, \$400/\$800, for eligible expenses, that person's deductible is met.
+- 1. Except as modified by the Director of the Department of Administrative Services (DAS), who may revise or add to the requirements in this Section if such revisions and/or additions are recommended by the JHCC, the following features will apply to this Section. - a.
+Deductibles deductible is \$800, and the family deductible is \$1,600.
+When any one family member has paid \$400/\$800 for eligible expenses, that person's deductible is met.
 The balance of the family deductible must be met by the combined expenses of other family members.
 Expenses which are applied towards meeting the individual or family deductible must be incurred during the benefit period.